ttiimmothy/ttc-refactor-archived/README.md

 That's it!
 With just a few simple steps, you can quickly and easily find out when the next bus or streetcar will be arriving at your chosen stop.

-## Contributing

-We welcome contributions from other developers!
-To contribute to TTC Refractor, please follow these steps:

-- Fork the repository.
-- Create a new branch for your changes.
-- Make your changes and commit them to your branch.
-- Submit a pull request to merge your changes back into the main branch.

 ## License

-TTC Refractor is licensed under the MIT License.
+TTC Refactor Archived is licensed under [GNU General Public License v3.0](LICENSE).

 ## References

-TTC Refractor is built using data from [TTC Real-Time Next Vehicle Arrival (NVAS)](https://open.toronto.ca/dataset/ttc-real-time-next-vehicle-arrival-nvas/).
+TTC Refactor Archived is built using data from [TTC Real-Time Next Vehicle Arrival (NVAS)](https://open.toronto.ca/dataset/ttc-real-time-next-vehicle-arrival-nvas/).

 ## Inspiration